scwuaptx/Pwngdb/README.md

 	+ You need to run the process first than `tracemalloc on`, it will record all of the malloc and free.
 	+ You can set the `DEBUG` in pwngdb.py , than it will print all of the malloc and free infomation such as the screeshot.
 + `parseheap` : Parse heap layout
++ `magic` : Print useful variable and function in glibc

 ## Screenshot